Nash4star/SaveTheLight/README.md

 - also going to be using a pixle designer to come up wiht the desifgns of the cystals monsters and player.

 ## approach taken
-- this game is a dungeon crawler where the player must collect crystals while dodging and deffeating enemies.
+- this game is a dungeon crawler where the player must collect crystals to defeat the eye.

 ## User Story
 - I really want to come at this with a goal a fulling working game map and enemys that will get in your way

 ### MVP
-- have a boss fight with a monster that you win if you beat
 - win the fight by collecting a crystal then attacking

 ### stretch plan
 - here is what i am hoping to be able to do to really add to the experience.
 - the game map would work by when you walk to the 'door' you would walk throught to the next room